 The Scripps College of Communication's concept of diversity encompasses acceptance and respect.
 It is understanding that each individual has a unique set of life experiences shaped along the dimensions of race, ethnicity, gender, sexual orientation and gender identity, socio-economic status, age, abilities, and religious, political, and ideological beliefs.
 It is about understanding one another and moving beyond simple tolerance to embracing and celebrating the distinct attributes of each individual.
 The College embraces diversity and the exploration of varied life experiences in a positive and nurturing environment.

-Gary Kirksey (VISCOM)
+Gary Kirksey (Chair)

 Trevor Roycroft (ECT)